gluobe/container-introduction-workshop/labs/02-running-your-first-docker-containers.md

 ## Running one-off commands

 As you probably noticed, none the above commands (`docker run centos` and `docker run ubuntu`) produced any output.
 The reason is that we did not specify which command we wanted to run inside the container.
-By design containers are designed to run a single process and terminated as soon as that process is finished.
+By design containers are made to run a single process and terminated as soon as that process is finished.
 Since we did not specify a process (command), our container is terminated immedetiatly after it was started.

 To tell Docker to run a specific command, simply add it behind the `docker run <IMAGE_NAME>` command.
 Below we will be outputting the hostname of the container: